reynir/python-str-repr/README.md

   characters (`'`, `"`) depending on the string contents.
 OCaml also prefers octal escapes (`\234`) for non-printable byte values while python uses hex escapes (`\x9c`).
-Finally, Python uses unicode escape sequences for non-printable unicode characters (sorry, see next point) while OCaml strings are byte sequences and not unicode aware.
+Finally, Python uses unicode escape sequences for non-printable unicode code points while OCaml strings are byte sequences and not unicode aware.
-- **Why not support unicode?**
-  I would love to!
-At the moment I don't have much experience or understanding of unicode and utf-8.
+- **How about unicode support?**
+  Glad you asked!
+This library assumes the input is a utf-8 encoded string.
+So called *non-printable* code points are escaped appropriately according to what Python considers *non-printable*.
+Unfortunately, what is considered *non-printable* depends on the Unicode version Python was compiled with.
+  Luckily, `Python_str_repr` takes an optional argument `?unicode_version :
+  (int, int)` which is a pair of major and minor version.
+The default is to use the version Uucp is compiled against.